Alt-Org/Altzone-Server/README.md

 ### Install required software

-1. Install Node and npm, choose your platform and node version, which should be LTS [here](https://nodejs.org/en/download)
+1. Install Node and npm, choose your platform and node version, which should be LTS [here](https://nodejs.org/en/download).
 2. Install docker.
-Instructions can be [found here](https://docs.docker.com/engine/install/)
+Instructions can be [found here](https://docs.docker.com/engine/install/).
-3. Clone the API repo from GitHub https://github.com/Alt-Org/Altzone-Server.git
+3. Clone the API repo from GitHub https://github.com/Alt-Org/Altzone-Server.git.
-4. Open a cloned repo in the IDE and install required dependencies with
+4. Open a cloned repo in the IDE and install required dependencies with.
    ```shell
    npm install
    ```